 - a.
 Indicators and instruments not controlled by keyboard via the multiplex data bus, panels and consoles which are included under the crew station - b.
 Display size/location and symbology definition included under the crew station a.
-Ferret and search receivers, warning devices and other electronic devices, electronic countermeasures, jamming transmitters, chaff, infra-red jammers, terrain-following radars, and other devices typical of this mission function a.
-Survivability equipment installed as a payload on an unmanned system, or as an easily removed/reconfigured item for a manned aircraft (i.e., not integral to the air vehicle function, in a podded system, for example) are children of the Level 2 payload element.
+Ferret and search receivers, warning devices and other electronic devices, electronic countermeasures, jamming transmitters, chaff, infra-red jammers, terrain-following radars, and other devices typical of this mission function.

-NOTE: If lower level information can be collected, use the structure and definitions in Appendix B, Electronic/Generic Systems.
+NOTE: If lower level information can be collected, use the structure and definitions in Appendix B, Electronic/Avionics/Generic Systems.